plone/plone.recipe.zope2instance/README.rst

   through the ZEO connection, but just send the information of the file location to the ZEO server, resulting in faster execution and less memory overhead.

+zeo-client-read-only-fallback
+  A flag indicating whether a read-only remote storage should be acceptable as a fallback when no writable storages are available.
+Defaults to false.

 read-only
   Set zeo client as read only